Measuring Oscillations with A Million Atmospheric Neutrinos: Neutrino oscillations

 In the multi-GeV scale, the neutrino oscillation length gets longer, and the neutrino oscillation is dominated by $\Delta m^2_{31}$ and $\theta_{23}$.
-The first oscillation minimum for $P(\nu_{\mu}\rightarrow\nu_{\mu})$ happens at $E\sim \SI{20}\GeV$ for baselines that cross the Earth, as we can see in~\Cref{fig:Pmumu}.
-The energies where that oscillation minimum happens depend on $|\Delta m^2_{31}|$, and the oscillation amplitude is controlled by $\sin^2 2\theta_{23}$, as shown in~\Cref{fig:ProbT23}. \footnote{The reconstruction of that oscillation pattern has allowed IceCube-DeepCore~\cite{IceCube:2019dqi} to determine those oscillation parameters with similar precision to LBL experiments.} It is important to notice that the octant of $\theta_{23}$ can be measured with atmospheric neutrinos in two ways as shown in~\Cref{fig:ProbT23}: similarly to LBL experiments through the electron appearance channel as it is proportional to $\sin^2\theta_{23}$,~\Cref{eq:app}, and through muon disappearance as matter effects break its dependence with $\sin 2 \theta_{23}$ due to the enhancement of $\sin 2\tilde{\theta}_{13}$.
+The first oscillation minimum for $P(\nu_{\mu}\rightarrow\nu_{\mu})$ happens at $E\sim \SI{20}\GeV$ for baselines that cross the Earth: see in~\Cref{fig:Pmumu}.
+The energies where that oscillation minimum happens depend on $|\Delta m^2_{31}|$, and the oscillation amplitude is controlled by $\sin^2 2\theta_{23}$, as shown in~\Cref{fig:ProbT23}~\cite{g_footnote}.
+It is important to notice that the octant of $\theta_{23}$ can be measured with atmospheric neutrinos in two ways as shown in~\Cref{fig:ProbT23}: similarly to LBL experiments through the electron appearance channel as it is proportional to $\sin^2\theta_{23}$,~\Cref{eq:app}, and through muon disappearance as matter effects break its dependence with $\sin 2 \theta_{23}$ due to the enhancement of $\sin 2\tilde{\theta}_{13}$.

 In this analysis, we numerically solve the neutrino evolution using \texttt{nuSQuIDS}~\cite{Arguelles:2021twb}.
 For the Earth matter density, we used the Preliminary Reference Earth Model~\cite{Dziewonski:1981xy} (PREM), which divides the Earth into eleven concentric layers, and for each of the layers, the density is given by a polynomial function that depends on its distance to the center of the Earth.
 As a benchmark scenario for the mixing parameters, we followed the Nu-Fit results~\cite{Esteban:2020cvm}.
 For the solar parameters, we used $\Delta m^2_{21} = 7.42\times 10^{-5}\text{eV}^2$ and $\sin^2\theta_{12} = 0.304$ that are fixed in the whole analysis.
-The reactor angle is fixed at $\theta_{13} = 0.022$ unless otherwise specified.
+The reactor angle is fixed at $\sin^2\theta_{13} = 0.022$ unless otherwise specified.
 For the atmospheric parameters, we assumed $\Delta m^2_{31} = 2.5\times 10^{-3}\text{eV}^2$ and $\sin^2\theta_{23} = 0.572$, and for the $CP$-violation phase $\delta_{CP} = 234^o$.
 This is summarized in~\Cref{table:OscPar}.